Henry Home, Lord Kames: Life

 Kames held an interest in the development and production of linen in Scotland.
 Kames was one of the original proprietors of the British Linen Company, serving as a director of the company from 1754 to 1756.
 Kames was on the panel of judges in the Knight v.
 Wedderburn case which ruled that slavery was illegal in Scotland.
 In 1775, he lived in a townhouse in Canongate.
 The house was located the head of the street's east side, facing onto the Canongate.

-He is buried in the Home-Drummond plot at Kincardine-in-Menteith west of Blair Drummond.
+He died of old age, aged 86, and is buried in the Home-Drummond plot at Kincardine-in-Menteith west of Blair Drummond.